deepgraph/deepgraph/doc/source/api_reference.rst

 API Reference
 *************

-The API reference summarizes DeepGraph's core class, its methods and the functions subpackage.
+This section provides a detailed overview of deepgraph's core functionality, including the DeepGraph class, its methods for graph construction, partitioning, interfacing with other network packages, visualization, as well as various utility functions.

+Additionally, you will find a decorator to facilitate the use of user-defined connector and selector functions when creating edges.

 ..
 Table of Contents
 .. =================